-

 The truth

-Babies and children require 4 vaccinations for complete protection.
+Babies and children require four vaccinations for complete protection.
 After the complete series of vaccines has been given to the child, the chances of getting hepatitis B is very low.
-No vaccine is 100% effective, a simple blood test will determine the immunity status.
+No vaccine is 100% effective, but a simple blood test will determine the immunity status, and is required for children born to mothers living with chronic hepatitis B.

 LiverWELL acknowledges the support of the Victorian Government.